YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 *"Well, since I have a chunk of points from which I deduced one line segment here, and another over there, and they kinda look like they belong to the same curb, lemme connect these two to continue my polyline."*
 This is exactly what we expect our model would be doing.
 Or, at least similar to what we are expecting from the model.
 The *kinda look like they belong to the same curb* part is taken care by the detection map and direction map, since the contextual information that each pixel of the feature map is holding can tell if the line segment here and there belong to the same curb.

+---

+Okay, it's time to get real.
+Let us take a look at the network that is capable of performing the tasks mentioned above.

 # Network architecture
 The authors used a **encoder-decoder architecture similar to FPN**.
 A FPN, or a **Feature Pyramid Networks**, is a network that is designed to carry out the **object detection task in various scale**.